ionic-jp/capacitor-plugins-docs/src/docs/stripe/configuration.md

 ## iOS configuration

-In ios, the plugin will be loaded automatically without any configuration.
+In iOS, the plugin will be loaded automatically without any configuration.

 ## Web configuration